 Application requirements and guidelines are provided on the statewide program website.

 Supplemental information must be provided:

 WHEN IS THE DEADLINE FOR APPLICATIONS?

-In preparing for the program be sure to take some political science and public administration courses.
+You are strongly encouraged to plan ahead!
+In preparing for the program be sure to take some political science courses, especially courses in American Government.

-You should also develop your writing skills, obtain experience in conducting research and acquire a basic knowledge of word-processing.
+You should also develop your writing skills, obtain experience in conducting research and acquire a basic knowledge of work skills.

-Your campus coordinator, Dr. Patrick Cunningham, will be happy to give you further advice on preparing for the legislative internship.
+Your campus coordinator, Assistant Professor Forrest Nabors, will be happy to give you further advice on how to develop your qualifications, so that you are eligible for consideration for the legislative internship.